Abetelgeusian/Abetelgeusian/README.md

 ### Hi there 👋, my name is Harshal.

-I am a master's student at Clemson University International Center for Automotive Research with a focus on vehicle autonomy.
+I am a master's student at Clemson University International Center for Automotive Research focusing on vehicle autonomy.
 I am interested in Machine Learning, Reinforcement learning and their application in vehicles.

 You will see all my project work here.
-Since, the repositories have course name, I have explained below what to expect in each of the repository.
+Some of the repositories have course names.
+I have explained below what to expect in each repository.

 ECE-6420-Knowledge-Engineering\
-This repo contains different machine learning problems, I have solved, to learn/create ML foundation.
+This repo contains different machine learning problems I have solved to learn/create ML foundation.

 AuE8230Spring22_Harshal_Varpe \
 AuE8230_Spring22_Group3
-Both of these Repository contain my projects related Robotic Operating System (ROS).
-The Work in both the repositories is different.
+Both of these repositories contain my projects related to Robotic Operating Systems (ROS).
+The Work in both repositories is different.

 ECE631 Introduction to Computer Vision \
-This repository contains all the mini projects completes to understand the underlining working of the Computer Vision.
+This repository contains all the mini-projects completed to understand the underlining workings of Computer Vision.
 All the work in this repo is done in C.

 Skills: Python, C,

-- 🔭 I’m currently working on my website and learning C++.
+- 🔭 I’m currently learning C++.
-- 🌱 I’m currently learning Machine Learning.
-- 📫 How to reach me: hvarpe@clemson.edu
+- 📫 How to reach me: hvarpe@hotmail.com

 [<img src='https://github.githubassets.com/images/modules/logos_page/Octocat.png' alt='github' height='40'>](https://github.com/Abetelgeusian)  [<img src='https://upload.wikimedia.org/wikipedia/commons/thumb/8/81/LinkedIn_icon.svg/2048px-LinkedIn_icon.svg.png' alt='linkedin' height='40'>](https://www.linkedin.com/in/harshal-varpe//)